 - Try anything you like - In clothing stores, let shoppers try whatever they like.
 A shirt that hangs on a hanger might appear expensive, but when a potential buyer tries and likes it, the sense of ownership influences their price perspective.

 - Click now, pay later - Online stores are starting to use the endowment effect too by offering the customer to pay only after delivery.
 This way they mimic the offline commerce experience by providing the option to try the product first and to pay later.

 The endowment effect is an important emotional bias that you can deploy with your brand.
 But think about your aim.
 What behavioural change you would like to achieve?
-Then use the endowment effect during the process to make your brand ‘valuable’ to shoppers.
+Then use the endowment effect to make your brand ‘valuable’ to shoppers.